- The average cost of car insurance in Washington is $2,389 a year or $199 per month, based on our data analysis.

 Washington laws mandate that all drivers carry insurance with minimum liability limits of $25,000 for bodily injury liability per person, $50,000 for bodily injury liability per accident and $10,000 for property damage liability.

-Drivers in Washington must purchase the minimum required car insurance to operate their vehicles on the road.
+Drivers in Washington must be aware of the minimum insurance coverage requirements to stay compliant.

 Liability-only car insurance in Washington